elastic/search-ui/packages/react-search-ui/README.md

 });
 ```

-In additional to our out of the box Connectors, Search UI can be
+In additiona to our out of the box Connectors, Search UI can be
 used to connect to any web-based Search API.
-Check out the [Create your own Connector to connect to some other API](#buildaconnector) section of the Advanced Usage guide for more information.
+Check out the [Creating your own Connector](#buildaconnector) section of the Advanced Usage guide for more information.

 <a id="basicsearchprovider"></a>